hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `tags` - A mapping of tags assigned to this resource.

-* `custom_ca_trust_certificates` - A list of custom base64 encoded CAs used by this this Managed Kubernetes Cluster on nodes with the Custom CA Trust feature enabled.
-For more information see [Custom CA Trust Certificates](https://learn.microsoft.com/en-us/azure/aks/custom-certificate-authority)
+* `custom_ca_trust_certificates_base64` - A list of custom base64 encoded CAs used by this Managed Kubernetes Cluster.

 ---